STUDY JAPANESE ONLINE WITH NATIVES HERE

 Hitori [一人] emphasizes the number of people. [独り] refers to the state of being alone, on your own, without interacting with other people.
 It literally refers to the state of loneliness.

-An example is in the word hitorigoto [独り言] which means talking alone, monologue, soliloquy.
-Hitorijime [独り占め] which means monopolization and also hitoritabi [一人旅] which means traveling alone or lonely journey.
+An example is the word hitorigoto [独り言] which means talking to oneself, monologue, soliloquy.
+Hitorijime [独り占め] which means monopolization and also hitoritabi [一人旅] which means traveling alone or solitary journey.

 Aru is one of the most important verbs in the Japanese language.
 Used as a complement to several sentences and verbs, it can mean to be, to exist and to be.
 But did you know that aru [ある] commonly written in hiragana has differences?